Ajb2k3/ULI/README.md

 I am currently working on the lego Dacta Interface B as this has the simplest of control software to run.

 # Required Additional software
-NPM,
+- NPM,
-Javascript,
+- Javascript,
-Python 3.14.XXX
+- Python 3.14.XXX
-Node.js,
+- Node.js,
-Pyserial,
+- Pyserial,
-Pyhid,
+- Pyhid,
-PyQt6,
+- PyQt6,

-Pyserial is required for communications with the serial devices (Interface B, RCX, Cybermaster, Spybotics) Pyhid is required for the Wedo 1.0 Hub
+Pyserial is required for communications with the serial devices (Interface B, RCX, Cybermaster, Spybotics).

+Pyhid is required for the Wedo 1.0 Hub

 # Installation instructions.